thesaajii/ONLINE-FOOD-ORDERING-AND-RESTAURANT-MANAGEMENT-SYSTEM/README.md

 Set up Menorah Restaurant through the following steps:

 Unzip and copy the script folder in your localhost.
 Run the script path from any web browser.
-Ex : http://localhost/project_folder_name/install.
+Ex : http://localhost/install.
 Provide database settings.
 Run the installer.

 Easy Installation Process : Server

+to start the project="http://localhost/food"

 Set up Menorah Restaurant through the following steps: